slsu0424/COVID19-Drug-Therapies/02-Deployment/Deployment.md

 ## Step 4.
 Data Science & Machine Learning - Process FAERS Data in Azure Databricks & Azure Synapse
 1. Unpack FAERS zip files using synapse pipelines
 2. Process FAERS data in Databricks
-4. Build initial model in DB
+3. Run AML autoML
-5. See if AML autoML will provide a better model
+5. See if can improve model code-first back in DB
+6. Deploy model in using AML